-Let’s talk Lavender plants.
 Lavender is one of the most low-maintenance plants you can grow, and one of the most beneficial, too.
-I’d grow an entire yard of it if I could.
+I’d grow an entire yard of it if I could!

-Not only is it aesthetically beautiful and colorful, but it’s also medicinal and perfect for DIY crafts, like wreaths, candles, soaps, pillows, and homemade moisturizers.
+Because it’s aesthetically beautiful and fragrant, it’s perfect for making DIY crafts like wreaths, candles, soaps, pillows, and homemade moisturizers.

 People use it in their cooking, too.
 You can even use it to infuse your coffee!
 It’s true – one my favorite coffee beverages is a Lavender Iced Latte I get from my local coffee house – it’s delicious and so smooth!

 Lavender is wonderful for the garden because it attracts bees and hummingbirds, but it also repels plant-destroying animals like deers and rabbits.
 It also wards off those icky mosquitoes and insects that love to come out once the weather warms up.

 If you think your garden landscape could benefit from this low-maintenance perennial, you’re probably right.
 And this beauty will come back to your garden every year, for about 3-5 years, so it’s a great investment.

 Before you make any plant purchases, however, I want to remind you to always choose plants that thrive in your plant hardiness zone.
 (If you don’t know what zone you live in, you can check that here).

 Always remember that what thrives in Zone 2 might not thrive in Zone 9, since the climate in these zones is drastically different.

 If you visit your local garden nursery and they sell lavender plants in containers, then you’ll know that particular variety will most likely do well in your backyard.

 Lavender Variety and Why It Matters